Shivam8286/Configuring-Network-Connectivity-Center-as-a-Transit-Hub-on-gcp/README.md

 # Configuring Network Connectivity Center as a Transit Hub on GCP

 Google Cloud's **Network Connectivity Center (NCC)** enables organizations to interconnect their on-premises networks, branch offices, and other clouds using Google’s global backbone.
-This guide will walk you through configuring NCC as a Transit Hub for highly available and scalable connectivity in GCP
+This guide will walk you through configuring NCC as a Transit Hub for highly available and scalable connectivity in GCP.

 ---